 Protect Your Racks (and What’s on Them)

 In a fire, insufficient flue space between racks can keep heat from rising quickly enough to reach and activate any overhead sprinklers.
 National Fire Protection Agency (NFPA) Code 13 thoroughly explains the importance of these overhead sprinklers.
+(Note: NFPA Code 230 includes important rack storage safety information as well.)

 In addition to adding possible fuel for the flames, the delay can mean that the fire progresses beyond the ability to keep it contained.
 A larger, uncontrolled fire means greater damage to your inventory and risk of injury and death to your workers.